Web Application Penetration Testing Explained

 Every penetration test includes a level of access.
 The three segments are:

-• Black Box Penetration Testing: In this scenario, testers don’t have any prior knowledge of the target system’s internal structure.
+• Black Box Penetration Testing: In this scenario, testers don’t know the target system’s internal structure.
 They play the role of a hacker, seeking to find any weakness to exploit.

-• Gray Box Penetration Testing: With this level, those executing the test have some general information regarding the target system.
-Some things they may know include data structure, algorithms, or codes.
-They may also have credentials.
-Penetration objectives here are a bit different and can involve specific test cases to determine the security of the system.
+• Gray Box Penetration Testing: At this level, the test participants have some general information about the target system.
+They may know about data structures, algorithms, or codes, and they may also have credentials.
+Penetration objectives here are slightly different and can involve specific test cases to determine the system’s security.

 • White Box Penetration Testing: The third option enables pen testers to access systems and artifacts like source code and containers.
 Additionally, they may be able to enter servers running the system.

 Web application testing uses both Black and Gray Box Testing.
-For a comprehensive view of your system’s security, start with Black Box and then move up to Gray Box.
+For a comprehensive view of your system’s security, start with the Black Box and then move to the Gray Box.
 Here’s how they both work.

 Black Box Web Application Penetration Testing

 With Black Box, this situation emulates the most realistic hacker experience.
-The testers put on their hacker hats and copy what an actual cybercriminal would do.
+The testers wear their hacker hats and copy what an actual cybercriminal would do.
 Those steps involve reconnaissance, finding vulnerabilities, and breaking into your network.
-Keep in mind that testers have no context about your system, only URLs.
+Remember that testers have no context about your system, only URLs.

 Gray Box Web Application Penetration Testing

 In Gray Box, your partners will test each system in scope.
-At this point, testers have “user” level knowledge and access to the system.
+At this point, testers have “user” knowledge and system access.
 The Gray Box Penetration Test approach focuses on an application with multiple users.
 It will test authenticated users with various roles to ascertain whether someone could escalate privileges, including:

 • Vertical Privilege Escalation: In this exercise, an authenticated user will attempt to assume administrator-level access.
 A tester could accomplish this if a web application uses a value to represent a username in a hidden field, which returns with successful authentication.
 A tester would then try to change the value from “username” to “root” or “administrator” to attain that privilege level.